lensisle/shyer/README.md

  game.on('update', dt => {

-   // if player collides with the obstacle collideWith(player, obstacle, () => {
+   // this arrow function will be called if player collides with the obstacle collideWith(player, obstacle, () => {
-    // then this function is called.

     obstacle.life -= 200;

-    // this collision event will stay active (checking every frame) until this expression
-    // (obstacle.life >= 0) evaluates to false.
+    // this collision event will stay active (checking every frame) until the expression (obstacle.life >= 0) evaluates to false.
    }, (obstacle.life >= 0));

  });